3D and 4D World Modeling: A Survey: Applications

 \textbf{Interactive Scene Rendering.} Immersive XR requires real-time rendering of dynamic scenes where users move freely through evolving geometry and lighting~\cite{li2022immersive,yang2024holodeck}.
 Neural representations including NeRF~\cite{van2017neural} and Gaussian Splatting~\cite{kerbl3dgs} advance photorealistic synthesis, with temporal extensions modeling motion and state change~\cite{gao2021dynamic,attal2023hyperreel}.
 To ensure consistency and comfort, systems must maintain geometric fidelity under arbitrary viewpoints, adapt scene content to user actions~\cite{bai2025recammaster,yu2025trajectorycrafter}, and employ efficient pipelines to sustain high frame rates.

 \textbf{Playable Environment Adaptation.} Adaptive worlds adjust geometry, layout, and agent behavior to sustain challenge and engagement~\cite{deitke2022,yu2025gamefactory,gao2025adaworld,ying2025assessing}.
 3D/4D models support real-time transformations such as altering terrain, collapsing structures, or spawning entities based on player interactions~\cite{yu2025gamefactory,hu2025text2world}.
 By leveraging priors or high-level instructions, these systems preserve style, physics, and narrative coherence~\cite{liang2025lidarcrafter,ge2024worldgpt}, thereby enhancing immersion, replayability, and personalized gameplay.
+Emerging interactive world models push these capabilities further, including Matrix-Game 3.0~\cite{matrixgame3_2026}, a real-time streaming model with long-horizon memory; Hunyuan-GameCraft-2~\cite{hunyuangamecraft2_2025}, an instruction-following game world model; Solaris~\cite{solaris2026}, a multiplayer video world model demonstrated in Minecraft; and 3D4D~\cite{he20253d4d}, an interactive and editable 4D world model built on 3D video generation.